ready4god2513/pickie/Readme.md

 ![List Clips](http://i.imgur.com/3aJOioU.png)

-Written on top of node-webkit and leveraging the two-way data binding of Angular JS.
+Written on top of node-webkit and leveraging the two-way data binding of Angular JS.  **Note: This app has *only* been tested on OS X so far, but I have plans to use it on Windows and Linux as well.
+If you come across an issue, please let me know.**

 # Getting Started
 I will be releasing a binary distribution of the app in the near future, however, if you would